nicolas-dev-toolbox/fast-scrap/README.md

-# fastScrap - JavaScript web scraping tool
+# fast-scrap - JavaScript web scraping tool

 ## Description

-`fastScrap` is a powerful web scraping tool built using Puppeteer, designed to efficiently extract HTML content from web pages.
+`fast-scrap` is a powerful web scraping tool built using Puppeteer, designed to efficiently extract HTML content from web pages.

 It leverages various plugins to enhance performance, evade detection by websites, and handle reCAPTCHA challenges automatically.